 For more than a decade, each team worked separately to gain traction in different vertical markets.
 The business potential and addressable markets of these two complementary technologies expanded exponentially when Connotate (NJ) and Fetch (CA) merged in January 2012.

-Today, operating as Connotate, these two companies which shared a common goal are now delivering on a shared vision:
+Today, operating as Connotate, these two companies that shared a common goal are now delivering on a shared vision: